pass-with-high-score/quickmem-app/README.md

 ## Project Structure

 - `app/src/main/java/com/pwhs/quickmem/`: Contains the main application code and features related to flashcard management, user authentication, and study modes.
 - `app/src/main/res/`: Contains resource files like strings, images, and layouts.
 - `app/build.gradle.kts`: Build configuration for the app module.
 - `.github/workflows/`: Contains GitHub Actions workflows for CI/CD.

 ## Backend

 The app utilizes a backend for syncing data, flashcards, and user information.
 For security reasons, sensitive information such as VPS details and Google services are not publicly disclosed.
 Please contact me via email for further information.

 ## Contributing

-This project is part of my graduation project for the "Mobile Application Development" course at FPT Polytechnic College.
-At the moment, contributions are not being accepted.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 ## Acknowledgements